 The Mass Effect section of fanfiction.net was known for having relatively few self-inserts.
 Enter Herr Wozzeck with his self-insert Mass Vexations.
 After that, a great number of self-inserts began to show up around the website, with varying results.

-One time, a fanfic writer called Roxius wrote a Crack Fic titled You Got LuluRolled.
+Once upon a time, a fanfic writer called Roxius wrote a Crack Fic for Code Geass titled You Got LuluRolled.
 This spawned many similar Crack Fics in several different fandoms, not all of them titled with some variation of "You Got [Character Name] Rolled!"
 Most of the imitations are actually derived from superstarultra's Haruhi version, You Got HaruhiRolled!, which is generally considered superior to its inspiration.

 Quite a few Familiar Of Zero fanfics have been made with the premise of 'What if X got summoned instead of Saito?'
 All of them were complete crap, at least until gabrielblessing's The Hill of Swords came along with its lauded execution of the concept.
 One well-timed Plot Bunny thread later, SpaceBattles.com's Creative Writing forum was flooded with copycats.
 A fair few of these, such as Unfamiliar, Zero Shock and The Shadow of Zero match or exceed the original in quality.